helix-bridge/relayer/README.md

 # The store path, DB files to store the last tx hash relayer sent.
 LP_BRIDGE_STORE_PATH=./.maintain/db
 ```

+The details of each field in the configuration file are as follows.

 | Field | Description |
 |-------| ----------- |